Purvis, Mississippi: History

-Historic Purvis Depot.
-Moved from original location beside railroad tracks to current location beside Purvis Public Library.

-Purvis War Memorial, located on the grounds of the Lamar County Courthouse.

-Close up of War Memorial engraving.

-Time capsule located on the grounds of the Old Lamar County Courthouse.

 Geography

-Purvis is located at (31.142616, -89.407724).

 According to the United States Census Bureau, the city has a total area of 3.9 sqmi, of which 3.9 sqmi is land and 0.25% is water.
 Because of a well-known system of aquifers and sand mines, this area was selected for "project dribble" to be the site of nuclear tests by the US government during 1961 to 1968 to measure seismic activity.